mindbender444/MacintoshPi/README.md

 ## Installation

 The project must be installed on a clean, full *Raspberry Pi OS (oldold Legacy) Buster image* [2022-04-04-raspios-buster-armhf.img.xz](https://downloads.raspberrypi.org/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2022-04-07/2022-04-04-raspios-buster-armhf.img.xz) - you must switch to command line or set system start to CLI (Start -> Preferences -> Raspberry Pi Configuration : *To CLI* and *Wait for network* checked).
 The installation process requires a minimum 16 GB SD card.

+MacintoshPi works with both 32‑bit (*armhf*) and 64‑bit (*arm64*) Raspberry Pi OS.
+The scripts target the 32‑bit “Legacy” release, and several emulators are available only in 32‑bit form.
+When running a 64‑bit OS on hardware such as the Pi 4 or Pi 400, enable 32‑bit package support and expect slightly higher memory usage.

 On a 64‑bit Raspberry Pi OS, 32‑bit packages are required.
 Enable them before building by running: